Protect Yourself After You've Been Hurt at Work

 Need a Workers’ Comp Lawyer?
 Contact our Workplace Injury Attorneys Now

 If you’ve been hurt in a workplace accident, there may be strict time limits on how long you have to file a claim.
-Call the Accident & Disability Attorneys of Monge & Associates or fill out our online form for a free case evaluation.
+Call Monge & Associates or fill out our online form for a free case evaluation.
 We are committed to helping you obtain the money you need to help with medical bills and the other costs of recovery.

 If We Don’t Win, You Won’t Pay

-The Accident & Disability Attorneys of Monge & Associates represent clients in Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, Loganville and across Georgia and the Southeast.
+The attorneys of Monge & Associates represent clients in Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, Loganville and across Georgia and the Southeast.